minvws/nl-kat-coordination/docs/source/introduction/usermanual.rst

 Users
 -----

 The administrator is responsible for the system.
-There are two types of users: the red team user who can launch new scans and the regular user who has read access and can request reports.
+Besides the administrator two usertypes have been defined: the red team user who can launch new scans and the regular user who has read access and can request reports.

 User management
 ---------------